WP Buffs Blog |

 Of course, replace FIRST_SCRIPT_FROM_GTM_INTERFACE and SECOND_SCRIPT_FROM_GTM_INTERFACE with the <header> and <body> code, respectively.
 These are the code snippets that appear in the pop-up window after you’ve made your account.

-If you exited out of the window, you can access the code at any time.
+If you exit out of the window, you can access the code at any time.
 Just go to your Google Tag Manager dashboard, then Admin > Install Google Tag Manager.
 Make sure to save the changes to your theme’s function.php file.

 Step 3: Test to Make Sure It’s Working Correctly